WLNA: Signal upgrade and sale

 In 1980, WLNA applied to the Federal Communications Commission for a signal upgrade to 5,000 watts daytime and 1,000 watts night time power.
 This would entail moving the transmitter site about 1/2-mile south and putting up a five tower directional antenna array.
 The station owners, Highland Broadcasting, battled the Town of Cortlandt zoning board all the way to the New York State Supreme Court over a zoning variance for use of the new transmitter site.
 The Supreme Court sided with the radio station, and construction was finished in late 1981.

 Despite the power upgrade, the station's signal was still difficult to hear in parts of its service area.
 With the decline of AM radio, more resources were put into its sister FM station WHUD.

 Highland Broadcasting sold both WLNA and WHUD to Radio Terrace, Inc., in 1982.
 Radio Terrace also owned WROW and WROW-FM in Albany, New York.
 Radio Terrace sold WROW-AM-FM to Albany Broadcasting, predecessor of Pamal Broadcasting in December 1993.
 Pamal acquired WLNA and WHUD in 1997.

-Real Country, Classic Hits and Conservative Talk
+Real Country, classic hits and conservative talk

 On March 24, 2014, WLNA and WBNR introduced the "Real Country" national music format.
 The stations played classic country hits from the 1960s through the 90s.
-On March 15, 2021, WLNA and WBNR changed their format from classic country to a simulcast of co-owned classic hits station WBPM 92.9 FM in Saugerties.
+On March 15, 2021, WLNA and WBNR changed their format from classic country to a simulcast of co-owned classic hits station WBPM in Saugerties.

 On October 14, 2024, WLNA changed its format again, ending the classic hits simulcast of WBPM.
 WLNA, WBNR and WGHQ began airing a conservative talk format, branded as "The Beacon".
 It began airing syndicated talk shows from Westwood One and carrying ABC News Radio for national news updates.